jbrage/ExcitonQuenching/README.md

 Compile the cython code used to solve the Blanc equation
 ```
-cd ExcitonQuenching/cython
+cd ExcitonQuenching/cython && make
-make
 ```
-should create the share object evolveDensitiesCython.so
+which creates the shared object evolveDensitiesCython.so.
 ```
-cd ../
-python2 main.py
+cd ../ && python2 main.py
 ```
 will run a test version